kalpafilms/NumberToWord/Documents/DevNote.md

 9. Pop the words from the container in LIFO order to form a complete word.
    - twelve thousand three hundred forty-five

+### Amend 1

+1. Get user input.
+   - `> 12345`
+2. Verify that the string has fewer digits than the specified length limit.
+   - '12345 -> Pass
+   - '999999999999' (999,999,999,999) -> Pass
+   - '1000000000000' (1,000,000,000,000) -> Fail
+3. Verify that the string does not contain any non-numeric characters.
+   - '12345' -> Pass
+   - '12,345' -> Fail
+   - '12345a' -> Fail
+4. Get last 2 elements from the string, and convert them to words for ones digit and tens digit.
+This is because there are some irregular cardinal numbers, such as eleven, twelve, and so on.
+   - 45 -> 'forty-five'
+5. Get a previous element, and convert it to a word for hundreds digit.
+   - 3 -> 'three hundred'
+6. Pop an element from the thousands digits container [thousand, million, billion].
+   - 'thousand', [million, billion]
+7. Repeat steps 3 through 5, until the first number is processed.
+   - 12 -> 'twelve'
+8. Store the converted words in a Last-In-First-Out container at each step.
+   - ['forty-five', 'three hundred', 'thousand', 'twelve']
+9. Pop the words from the container in LIFO order to form a complete word.
+   - twelve thousand three hundred forty-five

 ## Methods

 - `void transform(const std::string &input)`: Entry point to transform the integer
 - `uint32_t stoui(const std::string &input)`: Custom String to Integer function to handle numeric values only
+- `bool isUnderLimit(const std::string &input);`: String validator function, whether it is shorter than the specified length
+- `bool isNumber(const std::string &input)`: String validator function, whether it contains only all numeric values